Eliot Lewis: Early career

-A few years later, Lewis inked his first publishing deal with Sony Tunes, where he collaborated with many other songwriters, including Porter Carroll Jr. of the band Atlantic Starr.
+A few years later, Lewis signed his first publishing deal with Sony Tunes, where he collaborated with many other songwriters, including Porter Carroll Jr. of the band Atlantic Starr.
 After several years with Sony, Lewis signed with Warner Chappell Music, then produced a number of releases for RCA.

 Average White Band

 In the late 1980s, Lewis met Alan Gorrie, one of the founders of the Scottish R&B group Average White Band.
 AWB had disbanded in 1983, but Lewis and Gorrie began writing together.
 Lewis wrote a number of songs, including "Spirit of Love," and when AWB reformed in 1989 to record AfterShock, Gorrie asked Lewis to play on the album and co-produce it.
 Lewis became an official member of AWB when the record was complete.
-He spent 13 years in AWB, playing guitar, bass, and keyboards, and singing lead vocals on hits including “School Boy Crush” and “Walk On By.”
+He spent 13 years in AWB, playing guitar, bass, and keyboards, and singing lead vocals on hits including "School Boy Crush" and "Walk On By".

 Lewis left AWB in 2002 to focus on his own music.

-Hall & Oates
+Hall and Oates

 A little more than a year after leaving AWB, Lewis got a call from singer and songwriter Daryl Hall, whom he'd met through Gorrie.
 Hall needed a keyboard player for a short tour supporting some new solo material, and Lewis agreed to join him.
 At the end of the tour, Lewis was invited to be a permanent member of both Hall's solo band and the Daryl Hall and John Oates band.
-He has been with both groups longer than any member except Hall, Oates, and saxophonist Charlie DeChant.
+He has been with both groups longer than any member except Hall, Oates, saxophonist Charlie DeChant, and bassist/guitarist T-Bone Wolk.